OpenMeterStudio/LUMA/README.md

 ## Install

 1. Download the latest release.
-2. Copy `OpenmeterLuma.vst3` to `~/Library/Audio/Plug-Ins/VST3/`.
+2. Copy `LUMA 1.3.0.vst3` to `~/Library/Audio/Plug-Ins/VST3/`.
 Use `/Library/Audio/Plug-Ins/VST3/` if you want a system-wide install for all users.
 3. Quit and reopen Ableton Live to force a rescan.
-4. Open Ableton and go to `Plug-ins` -> `VST3` -> `OpenmeterLuma`.
+4. Open Ableton and go to `Plug-ins` -> `VST3` -> `LUMA 1.3.0`.
 5. Drop it on a track or the master and allow microphone permission when prompted.

-If Ableton does not see it, confirm the bundle exists at `~/Library/Audio/Plug-Ins/VST3/OpenmeterLuma.vst3` and then fully restart Ableton again.
+If Ableton does not see it, confirm the bundle exists at `$HOME/Library/Audio/Plug-Ins/VST3/LUMA 1.3.0.vst3` and then fully restart Ableton again.

 ## First Run